 Shared path – care and courtesy.
 The family friendly section is all the riding within the Great Park.

-After a run down on the western edge of the park, Windsor is skirted through suburbs (6.9 and 7.3 Windsor & Eton links) before crossing the Thames and resuming off-road up the towpath to the magnificent Dorney Lake rowing course 8.9.
-Here take Spinoff 9 L for NCN 4 to Reading 10.1 and then Spoke 8S R 10.7 for Slough and West Drayton.
+At the head of the rowing course 10.1 take Spinoff 9 L for NCN 4 to Reading and Spoke 8S R 10.7 for Slough and West Drayton.
 The route ends with two miles of Jubilee River – a bird watching highlight.